ad-713/ESILV-Smart-Assistant/README.md

 An intelligent chatbot dedicated to ESILV, capable of answering questions about programs and admissions using RAG (Retrieval-Augmented Generation) and coordinating agents for student enrollment.

 ## Features

--   **RAG System**: Answers questions based on uploaded PDF documents (e.g., brochures, course catalogs).
+-   **RAG System**: Answers questions based on uploaded PDF documents and crawled web content.
 -   **Multi-Agent System**: Uses CrewAI to coordinate an Information Specialist and an Enrollment Assistant.
+-   **Web Crawler**: Integrated [`Crawl4AI`](src/crawler.py) to scrap information directly from the ESILV website with content filtering for relevance.
+-   **Lead Management**: Automatically captures and stores student lead information (name, email, interest) during chat interactions.
--   **Streamlit UI**: A friendly chat interface to interact with the bot and upload documents.
+-   **Streamlit UI**: A tabbed interface separating the user chat experience from administrative management tools.

 ## Prerequisites

 -   Python 3.10+
 -   [Ollama](https://ollama.com/) installed and running locally.
+-   [Playwright](https://playwright.dev/) dependencies (for the web crawler).

 ## Setup